-These financial statements were authorized by the Audit Committee and Board of Directors of the Company on March 27, 2018.
+These financial statements were approved by the Audit Committee and Board of Directors of the Company on September 26, 2018.

 Basis of presentation

 These condensed interim financial statements have been prepared on a historical cost basis, using the accrual basis of accounting, except for cash flow information and certain financial assets that are measured at fair value.